-2. - (1) Subject to sub-paragraph (3), all animals kept in husbandry systems in which their welfare depends on frequent human attention shall be thoroughly inspected at least once a day to check that they are in a state of well-being.

-(2) Subject to sub-paragraph (3), animals kept in systems other than husbandry systems in which their welfare depends on frequent human attention shall be inspected at intervals sufficient to avoid any suffering.

-(3) Notwithstanding sub-paragraphs (1) and (2), in the following cases, it shall be sufficient for the purposes of this paragraph to comply with the following specific provisions -

-(a) in the case of laying hens kept in battery cages, paragraph 7 of Schedule 2;

-(b) in the case of calves, paragraphs 3 and 4 of Schedule 4; and

-(c) in the case of pigs, paragraph 2 of Schedule 6.

-3. Where animals are kept in a building adequate lighting (whether fixed or portable) shall be available to enable them to be thoroughly inspected at any time.

-4. Where any animals (other than poultry) are kept in a building they shall be kept on, or have access at all times to, a lying area which either has well-maintained dry bedding or is well-drained.

-5. Any animals which appear to be ill or injured -

-(a) shall be cared for appropriately without delay; and

-(b) where they do not respond to such care, veterinary advice shall be obtained as soon as possible.

-6. - (1) Where necessary, sick or injured animals shall be isolated in suitable accommodation with, where appropriate, dry comfortable bedding.

-(2) Notwithstanding sub-paragraph (1), in the following cases, it shall be sufficient for the purposes of this paragraph to comply with the following specific provisions -

-(a) in the case of calves, paragraph 5 of Schedule 4; and

-(b) in the case of pigs, paragraph 3 of Schedule 6.
+- 2. (1) Subject to sub-paragraph (3), all animals kept in husbandry systems in which their welfare depends on frequent human attention shall be thoroughly inspected at least once a day to check that they are in a state of well-being. - (2) Subject to sub-paragraph (3), all animals kept in systems other than husbandry systems in which their welfare depends on frequent human attention shall be inspected at intervals sufficient to avoid any suffering. - (3) Notwithstanding sub-paragraphs (1) and (2), in the following cases, it shall be sufficient for the purposes of this paragraph to comply with the following specific provisions - - (a) in the case of laying hens kept in battery cages, paragraph 7 of Schedule 2; - (b) in the case of calves, paragraphs 3 and 4 of Schedule 4; and - (c) in the case of pigs, paragraph 2 of Schedule 6. - 3.
+Where animals are kept in a building adequate lighting (whether fixed or portable) shall be available to enable them to be thoroughly inspected at any time. - 4.
+Where any animals (other than poultry) are kept in a building they shall be kept on, or have access at all times to, a lying area which is well drained or well maintained with dry bedding. - 5.
+Any animals which appear to be ill or injured - - (a) shall be cared for appropriately without delay; and - (b) where they do not respond to such care, veterinary advice shall be obtained as soon as possible. - 6.
+Where necessary, sick or injured animals shall be isolated in suitable accommodation with, where appropriate, dry comfortable bedding.